Skip to main content

 TIL: most stuck conflicts at work are people unconsciously rotating through three roles, and there’s a name for it.
 Karpman’s drama triangle: Victim, Persecutor, Rescuer.

-The Victim feels powerless and put-upon (“this always lands on me”).
-The Persecutor blames and criticizes (“who approved this?”).
+The Victim feels powerless (“this always lands on me”).
+The Persecutor blames (“who approved this?”).
 The Rescuer swoops in to fix it for everyone, which feels generous but quietly keeps the Victim a victim.
-The trap is that everyone shifts roles mid-conversation.
-The engineer venting as a Victim becomes a Persecutor of the on-call who pushed the change, while you cast yourself as Rescuer by promising to handle it yourself.
+The trap is that people swap corners mid-conversation: the engineer venting as a Victim turns Persecutor toward the on-call who shipped the change, while you cast yourself as Rescuer by promising to handle it.
 Round and round, and nothing structural moves.

 Naming it is half the fix.
 Once you can see the triangle, you can feel which corner you’re standing in, and that’s usually enough to step off.

-I started watching for it in incident channels.
-The shift from “who broke this” (Persecutor) to “what do we want true in an hour” (Challenger to Creator) is the same sentence I keep relearning is the senior move.
+I watch for it in incident channels now.
+Moving the room from “who broke this” to “what do we want true in an hour” is most of the job.

 Chandler Thompson